https://www.parishwalk.com/page_499326.html

 She enjoyed the early miles to Peel in 2006 because she walked with her friend and they enjoyed the scenery going up over the Sloc.
 When she raced to Peel, there wasn't much time to admire the view plus it was more lonely in those days because there weren't so many walkers in the race.

-Peel is one of her favourite parts of the course because the atmosphere is always brilliant with hundreds of spectators, but the finish is my absolute favourite especially the last couple of hours watching people achieve that finish is unique and it can be quite emotional.
+Peel is one of her favourite parts of the course because the atmosphere is always brilliant with hundreds of spectators, but the finish is her absolute favourite especially the last couple of hours; watching people achieve that finish is unique and it can be quite emotional.

 The stand out moment for Elizabeth is when Sean Hands broke Derek Harrison's record after 27 years.
 The excitement that night was fantastic and it was a great achievement by Sean.

 Debbie's main duties include co-ordinating the production of the Parish Walk race programme, ensuring everything is in order and the final draft is submitted to the printers in good time.
-She helps to prepare all the competitor's packs which are given out at race registration and also assists Elizabeth to set up to run these registration evenings.
+She helps to prepare all the competitors' packs which are given out at race registration and also assists Elizabeth to set up and run these registration evenings.

 From there she and Kevin will follow the back of the field and close off each of the church checkpoints at the cut off times.
 Whilst doing this they are continually monitoring the walkers and their back-up crews ensuring that everyone is complying with the rules.
 During the night they are particularly vigilant checking that all walkers are illuminated with front and rear lights, are wearing reflective bibs, and especially that they are walking safely and not in the middle of the road!
 It is all about safety!